KPV

 Preclinical + Phase 2What is KPV?

 KPV is a tripeptide (Lysine-Proline-Valine) derived from the C-terminal of Alpha-Melanocyte-Stimulating Hormone (α-MSH).
 It contains the core anti-inflammatory activity of α-MSH in a minimal 3 amino acid sequence, making it highly stable, well-tolerated, and capable of oral delivery.
+Browse the full peptide library for related healing compounds.

 How It Works